bingoohuang/solrdump/README.md

 1. `_version_` deleted from the result
 2. `output="http://127.0.0.1:9092/zz/docs?routing=@path"` `@path` in the url will be evaluated by `{GjsonPath}` , [Syntax](https://github.com/bingoohuang/jj/blob/master/SYNTAX.md)
+3. `output="http://127.0.0.1:9092/zz/_bulk?routing=@path"` will change to bulk mode for elasticsearch automatically.

 ## Usage